GiaThuanKaren/NextflixClone-MongoDB---ReactJS---Express--NodeJS-/README.md

 # Run
   - " npm run startServer " to start Node Js Server at port 5000
+  - " npm start " to run React JS at port 3000

 # Getting Started with Create React App